Dheiver-Santos87/Car-Classification-Streamlit-TensorFlow/README.md

 ## Notes
-* A simple flower classification model was trained using TensorFlow.
+* A simple car classification model was trained using TensorFlow.
-* The weights are stored as `flower_model_trained.hdf5`.
+* The weights are stored as `my_model.hdf5`.
 * The code to train the modify and train the model can be found in `model.py`.
 * The web-app created using Streamlit can be found in `app.py`